 Mrs Debbie Jones, Administrative Assistant (Curriculum & Clinical)

 I joined NWCPP in October 2010.
 I am responsible for providing admin support to the academic director and senior academic tutors.
 I work with the module organisers and lecturers to produce academic timetables, as well as processing all trainee assignments and teaching feedback from trainees and lecturers.
 I am responsible for maintaining the academic part of the Blackboard website, used by programme staff and trainees.
 I work alongside the research and clinical admin assistant and the senior administrator in the day-to-day running of the programme office.

-Dr Carolien Lamers, Admissions Tutor
+Dr Carolien Lamers, Selection and Recruitment Director

 Ms Donna-Marie Pierce, Programme Manager

 I joined the NWCPP in November 2016, having previously worked as an Assistant Registrar at the University’s Academic Registry for 18 years, in the Postgraduate Admissions and Student Records sections respectively.
 My role as Programme Manager is to monitor and co-ordinate the various aspects of the NWCPP, working closely with colleagues both within the University, external stake holders and service providers.